bio-ontology-research-group/mpath-ma/README.md

 # mpath-ma

-## This folder contains the files needed to reperforme the following tasks:
+## This folder contains the files needed to perform the following tasks:
 ## Generating MAP, MAPT, PAM, PAMT ontologies:
-  for this task you can regenarate those ontologies using the generatePAM_MAP.groovy.
+  for this task you can regenerate those ontologies using the generatePAM_MAP.groovy.

   You can also specify the following optional arguments:

-   **-m**: to select MA ontology as a primary axix of classifition for the ontology, if not selected it will be MPATH
+   **-m**: to select MA ontology as a primary axis of classification for the ontology, if not selected it will be MPATH

-   **-t**: to select  the tansitivity option
+   **-t**: to select  the transitivity option

    to generate MAP :
    ```